dfinity/awesome-internet-computer/README.md

 - [Backup and Restore](https://github.com/Factland/ic-factland/blob/main/backup/backup_restore.md) - Tutorial with code on backup and restore of canister state.
 - [Canister guard in Rust](https://medium.com/@daviddalbusco/canister-guard-in-rust-on-the-internet-computer-c896f75e0cef) - Tutorial on the guard pattern for access control.
 - [Code native Bitcoin](https://www.youtube.com/watch?v=LGegOFqP5x0) [(2nd part)](https://www.youtube.com/watch?v=H6Wu9n9Qwa8) - Video tutorials on how to use the native Bitcoin integration.
+- [Cross-Chain ETH Payment and E-Commerce](https://github.com/b3hr4d/eth_payment_tutorial) - A step-by-step guide to building a cross-chain payment and e-commerce platform on the Internet Computer using Ethereum.
 - [Environments](https://medium.com/@Catalyze.One/working-with-environments-on-the-internet-computer-59ed3d2a5763) - How to work with different environments (dev/staging/prod).
 - [Hosting ERC 721 metadata](https://github.com/domwoe/erc-721-ic-assets) - Tutorial on hosting metadata and assets for ERC-721 NFTs on the IC.
 - [Migration from Motoko to Rust](https://medium.com/dfinity/how-to-migrate-canister-smart-contracts-from-motoko-to-rust-3446a4b0c2ff) - How to Migrate Canister Smart Contracts from Motoko to Rust.